bwkimmel/scala-units/README.md

 ### Basic unit conversion

-To convert a value to different units, use the "in" operator:
+To convert a value to different units, use the `in` operator:

     val x = 1 (m) in ft
     println(x)  // => 3.280839 ft